 You need to become best friends with Google Search Console.
 Its search tools are legendary and a big help if you want to find out how your site is doing in the search results.
 For instance, by using the Search Analytics feature, you can see how mobile and desktop users use words to find what they need.
 Are you targeting the right words?
 Should you focus on something else?

-Another Google Search Console tool that makes your life easier is the Mobile Usability tool.
+Another Google Search Console feature that makes your life easier is the Mobile Usability tool.
 This tool checks your site and presents an overview of posts and pages that don’t follow Google’s mobile-friendly rules.
 This is an excellent way to start improving your mobile SEO.

 The number one thing you should be focusing on when you’re trying to improve mobile SEO is performance.
 Performance almost entirely boils down to site speed.
 It’s a no-brainer: the faster your site is, the happier your users will be.
 It’s well known that a site has to load within a couple of seconds or your visitors will give up and go elsewhere.
 If you combine this with the fact that sites are only getting bigger, it’s clear you have your work cut out.